 We recognise that ensuring our students are educated about sex and relationships is a vital part of PSHE education.
-As such, we understand that effective sex and relationship education is essential if young people are to make responsible and well informed decisions about their lives. and so It is also crucial that they understand the difference between healthy and unhealthy relationships, as well as how to keep safe and stay healthy.
+As such, we understand that effective sex and relationship education is essential if young people are to make responsible and well informed decisions about their lives.
+It is also crucial that they understand the difference between healthy and unhealthy relationships, as well as how to keep safe and stay healthy.
 In keeping with expectations in all subjects, we believe these lessons should be of a high standard and wide-ranging.

-The programme for RSE is offered to all students and is delivered through lessons in the PSHE programme, as well as Biology lessons and through support from the Head of Medical Health and Welfare and the Medical Centre.
-It is provided in accordance with the requirements of the National Curriculum for pupils aged 11 to 16 and is continued in the Sixth Form for pupils aged 16 to 19 as we aim to support them in being well prepared for their lives beyond College.
+The programme for RSE is offered to all students and is delivered through lessons in the PSHE programme, as well as in Biology lessons.
+It is provided in accordance with the requirements of the National Curriculum for pupils aged 11 to 16 and is continued in the Sixth Form for pupils aged 16 to 19, as we aim to support them in being well prepared for their lives beyond College.

 The intention is to provide students with appropriate, accurate information and the opportunity for discussion so that they can make informed judgements, take individual responsibility for their actions and manage their relationships appropriately.
 They are also advised about how to find support as needed.
-Students are encouraged to take pride in themselves, have respect for diversity, and to develop a sense of their own worth as well as the capability and resilience to
+Students are encouraged to have respect for diversity, and to develop a sense of their own worth as well as the capability and resilience to enable them to manage risk.
+The programme will promote good sexual health and educate students about their right to enjoy healthy relationships, based on equality and trust.